 It’s our responsibility to make sure the volunteers who work with our kids are here for the right reasons, and we take that very seriously.
 At your interview, you will have the opportunity to tell us about yourself and why you’re interested in volunteering.

 Our “Advocate University” training is designed to prepare you to be a successful advocate for a child.
-Advocate University includes 35 hours of instruction covering topics like child development and dependency law.
+Advocate University includes 35 hours of instruction covering topics like child development and dependency law (weekend and evening trainings available).
 There is a nominal fee for training that can be waived if needed.

 5. Meet Your Supervisor